 I am so excited to be joining 4 other blogger friends for a virtual dinner party.
-Our theme, this month, is St. Patrick’s Day, and I want to share how I created a St. Patrick’s Day tablescape on a budget.
+Our theme, this month, is St. Patrick’s Day, and I want to share how I created an easy St. Patrick’s Day tablescape.

 If you are visiting from Simply 2 Moms, welcome.
 I’m so glad you’re here!

 I used many thrifted items for this tablescape and the rest were things I already had on hand, or found on sale, because I am all about a bargain!

 For more info on finding thrifted and estate sale items, see my post here.

 For my plate charger, I used a moss covered clover shape that I found at Hobby Lobby.
 It is actually wall decor, but I thought it would make a cute plate charger/placemat.
 Since they were 50% off, each one was only $5.

 Another idea, if you don’t want to purchase them, is to cut a clover shape out of a 12″ piece of green cardstock.
 You could also cut a clover shape out of a sheet of moss.
 This moss table runner is 14″ x 48″, so you could cut 4 placemats from this one table runner.